-2.2.3 Holders of a Bachelor's degree awarded in another country
+2.2.3 Holders of a non-Dutch or international Bachelor's degree

 Admission to a Master's degree programme is restricted to holders of degree certificates from Bachelor's degree programmes related to the Master's degree programme in question, awarded by renowned universities.
 There are also requirements concerning applicants' cumulative grade point averages and their proficiency in English.
-For the specific requirements see the Teaching and Examination Regulations and for the procedure https://www.tudelft.nl/en/education/admission-and-application/msc-international/1-admission-requirements.
+For the specific requirements and the procedure see the Teaching and Examination Regulations of the programme in question.